History of Britney Spears in Timeline

 July 2007: Finalization of Divorce from Kevin Federline

-In July 2007, Britney Spears' divorce from Kevin Federline was finalized, and they agreed to share joint custody of their sons.
+In July 2007, Britney Spears and Kevin Federline finalized their divorce, reaching a global settlement and agreeing to share joint custody of their sons.

 October 2007: Loss of Custody of Sons